Table of Contents

 Copper deficiency is another cause observed in people after prolonged ingestion of zinc.
 Patients who received bariatric surgery, or those suffering from malnutrition, are also at risk for copper-deficiency-induced sideroblastic anemia.

-Lastly, myelodysplastic syndrome may result in sideroblastic anemia.
+Lastly, the myelodysplastic syndrome may result in sideroblastic anemia.
 The bone marrow shows abnormal erythroid hyperplasia with poorly hemoglobinized cytoplasm, also found in folate deficiency.

 |Acquired causes||Congenital causes|